 5. Works Outside the Scope of Copyright Protection

-- The Copyright Act of 1976 sets out requirements that must be met in order for a work to be copyrightable.
+- The Copyright Law of the United States sets out requirements that must be met in order for a work to be copyrightable.
 The following categories of materials are generally not eligible for copyright protection.
 Works that have not been fixed in a tangible form of expression (e.g., choreographic works that have not been notated or recorded and improvisational speeches or performances that have not been written or recorded).
 17 U.S. Code § 102(a).

 - Ideas, procedures, processes, systems, methods of operation, concepts, principles, discoveries, or devices, as distinguished from a description, explanation, or illustration.
 17 U.S. Code § 102(b).
 Words and short phrases such as names, titles, and slogans; familiar symbols or designs; mere variations of typographic ornamentation, lettering or coloring; mere listing of ingredients or contents.
 37 C.F.R. § 202.1(a).